StacksGather

 • Works best with OpenAI keys (not always feasible for privacy-focused orgs)

-4. What Makes a Great Cursor Alternatives?
+What Makes a Great Cursor Alternative?

 When evaluating Cursor AI competitors, we focused on the following: